stakater/stakater-docs/docs/content/sre/authentication-authorization/saap-authorization-roles.md

 - can create/view/delete NetworkPolicy objects in customer owned namespaces
 - can view services in all namespaces
 - can view routes and ingresses in all namespaces
-- can view/update dns resources for DNS Forwarder apigroups in customer owned namespaces
+- can view/update DNS resources for DNS Forwarder apigroups in customer owned namespaces

 ### Monitoring
 - can view console dashboard where metrics are shown for namespaces